-The application period for the MLEF Program is open.
+The application period for the MLEF Program is now closed.
+Please check back in Fall 2018 for 2019 opportunities.

 Before starting the application, please read through this information to ensure you are eligible for this energy fellowship program and are aware of the required information needed to be considered.